Audience Top

 Clinic:

-After your performance, you will stay on stage for your clinic.
+After your performance, each group will move back to your warm-up space for your clinic.
 This is where one of the adjudicators will come and work with your group.
 If your group finishes performing early, this means you will have more opportunity to work with your adjudicator in clinic.
-Your scores will be returned to you at the end of this session and an email will be sent to within 48 hours containing Dropbox links to your recordings (one archival file and one with adjudicator's comments).
+Your scores will be returned to you at the end of this session.

 Registration Costs Top